 Year 10 Insights into Science and Engineering Summer School

-This action-packed summer school takes you deeper into your favourite science subjects and helps you look at them in new ways.
+This action-packed summer school takes you deeper into your favourite science or engineering subjects and helps you look at them in new ways.

 At a glance